-- 20.6 If, at any time, the case manager determines that there may be a case to answer, but it is not in the public interest to refer the matter to the relevant Conduct Committee, the matter may rest on the respondent's file for a period of five years. - 20.7 If the case manager determines that a matter shall rest on the respondent's file, they shall notify the complainant in writing. - 20.8 If, within 15 working days of receiving notification that their complaint shall rest on the respondent's file, the complainant notifies the case manager, in writing, that they are appealing the case manager's decision, the complaint shall be referred to a Conduct Committee chair. - 20.9 The chair may uphold the case manager's decision or request that the matter be referred to the appropriate Conduct Committee. - 20.10 Should the Institute receive a subsequent complaint in respect of a respondent, any matter still resting on the respondent's file shall be considered by the case manager and the appropriate Conduct Committee in addition to the subsequent complaint, and so be the subject of disciplinary action.
+- 21.6 If, at any time, the case manager determines that there may be a case to answer, but it is not in the public interest to refer the matter to the relevant Conduct Committee, the matter may rest on the respondent's file for a period of five years. - 21.7 If the case manager determines that a matter shall rest on the respondent's file, they shall notify the complainant in writing.
+There is no right of appeal by the Complainant in such circumstances. - 21.8 Should the Institute receive a subsequent complaint in respect of a respondent, any matter still resting on the respondent's file shall be considered by the case manager in the first instance.
+If appropriate the matter will then be considered by the Conduct Committee in addition to the subsequent complaint, and so be the subject of disciplinary action.